Havanese dog breed profile

 Whether your dog is a purebred Havanese or a Havanese mix, learning about the breed can explain a lot about your pet’s personality, habits and overall health.
 Or maybe you're looking to adopt a Havanese and want to do a bit of research first — we can help with that.

 Havanese were originally bred as companion dogs, and they’ve continued to play the part well.
 Compact and expressive, this small breed originally hails from Cuba but is now found in homes everywhere, thanks to its reputation as a great family dog eager for human interaction.

-We spoke with Fetch by The Dodo’s in-house veterinarian, Dr. Aliya McCullough, who shared some valuable information about the Havanese breed and their care needs, health issues and overall temperament.
+We spoke with Fetch’s in-house veterinarian, Dr. Aliya McCullough, who shared some valuable information about the Havanese breed and their care needs, health issues and overall temperament.

 What do Havanese look like?

 Havanese are a relatively small breed, standing between 8 to 11 inches tall and weighing an average of 7 to 13 pounds when they’re full-grown, Dr. McCullough says.

 Their silky coat comes in various colors, including cream, tan, sable and white.
 And despite being a particularly fluffy-looking breed, Havanese are great pets for people who don’t want to deal with constant dog hair cleanup as they aren’t prone to much shedding, Dr. McCullough says.
 But, on the flip side, their non-shedding coat might warrant more care than other breeds.